Mosca42/WorldProtector/README.md

 - place : if active, it forbids players to put on.

-- explosions : if active, all explosions will be block in the region (doesn't work under Sponge).
+- explosions : if active, all explosions will be blocked in the region (doesn't work under Sponge).

 - mob-spawning-monsters : if active, it forbids monsters to spawn in the region.